Push your boundaries, that’s what they are there for.– Colleen Hoover

 For example, I had an aversion towards social media, not shared a line or a photo on social networking sites.
 While discussing my interest in writing, my friend suggested me to start a blog.

-To begin with, I started writing a few articles in my PC.
-I had my doubts about how to share my opinions online, what they think, whether my language is fine, what about the writing style, do people like to read the kind of topics I am interested and many more.
+To begin with, I started writing a few articles on my PC.
+I was worried about sharing my thoughts online.
+Whether I can write well?
+How is my language, is it okay?
+Do people like to read the kind of topics I am interested?
 My hesitation to start a blog and publish what I write was so high, it almost felt like someone would trouble me for what I have written!

-My friend had to answer all my queries on pros and cons of blogging and remind me that writing is my passion, I could write on topics of my choice and the way I like to write.
-I realized that it is up the readers to select the topics they want to read.
+I had a long chat with my friend on the pros and cons of blogging that reminded me that writing is my passion, I could write on topics of my choice and the way I like to write.
+I realized that it is up to the readers to select the topics they want to read.

 Though I wanted to write and explore my writing skills, the hesitation sprang out due to the imaginary boundary around me.
-Writing in my PC and discussing with known people is much inside my boundary, but exposing my write-up to other known or unknown people was outside my comfort zone.
-I was worried that I may get to hear negative remarks which may be difficult to handle.
-So I wasn’t ready to explore my boundaries, to write, publish and face what happens next.
+Writing on my PC and discussing with known people was easy.
+Publishing the posts to a known or unknown audience was outside my comfort zone.
+I was worried about the feedback that I may get for my posts.
+So I wasn’t ready to explore my boundaries, write, publish and face what happens next.
 Finally, I could manage it with my first blog.

 Move out of your comfort zone.
 You can only grow if you are willing to feel awkward and uncomfortable when you try something new.– Brian Tracy